rowyio/docs/docs/field-types/action.md

 slug: /field-types/action
 ---

-Action columns allow you to run scripts in nodejs environment There two modes for action columns.
+Action columns allow you to run scripts in nodejs environment.
+There two modes for action columns.

   - Action Script